laninsky/UCE_processing_steps/README.md

 # UCE_processing_steps
-The general workflow for processing UCE data that I use.
+My general workflow for processing UCE data with Phyluce v1.5.
 The code also makes extensive use of phyluce (https://github.com/faircloth-lab/phyluce) and cloudforest (https://github.com/ngcrawford/CloudForest), written by Brant Faircloth and Nick Crawford respectively (and the excellent instructions for Phyluce at http://phyluce.readthedocs.io/en/latest/assembly.html).
+How I dealt with data using previous Phyluce versions is in prev_phyluce_versions.md in this current directory.

 #Trimming and removing adaptor contamination
 The first steps involve cleaning the reads and extracting the UCEs from the overall assembled contigs.
 One issue I have noticed with Illumiprocessor is that it expects samples to be named like the following {name}_L001_R1_001.fastq.gz and {name}_L001_R2_001.fastq.gz.
 Use the sed function to rename the files if need be.
 Check your cleaned reads through FastQC following the illumiprocessor step, because in same cases cutadapt may be needed to remove the adaptor sequence if trimmomatic doesn't get it all.